Jalisco extermination camp: Domestic

-On 10 March, President Claudia Sheinbaum described the findings as "terrible" and stated that both the governor of Jalisco and the federal Secretariat of Security and Civilian Protection were addressing the case.
+On 10 March, President Claudia Sheinbaum described the findings as "terrible" and stated that both the governor of Jalisco and the federal Secretariat of Security and Citizen Protection were addressing the case.

 On the afternoon of 15 March, civic organizations and citizens held vigils in at least 24 public squares to protest and demand justice.

-On 17 March, President of the Senate Gerardo Fernández Noroña downplayed the findings, suggesting that the evidence—referring to 200 pairs of shoes—might or might not be authentic and that they did not necessarily indicate a case of forced disappearances.
-He accused the media and the opposition of orchestrating a "vile and infamous coup campaign" against Sheinbaum's government and Morena regarding the case.
+On 17 March, President of the Senate Gerardo Fernández Noroña downplayed the findings, stating that the evidence—including the 200 pairs of shoes—might not be authentic and did not necessarily indicate a case of forced disappearances.
+He accused the media and the opposition of orchestrating a "vile and infamous coup campaign" against Sheinbaum's government and Morena.

 On 20 March, Senator Marko Cortés (PAN) proposed the creation of an interdisciplinary team of national and international experts to investigate the events at Izaguirre Ranch.
 However, the Senate session was adjourned prematurely after senators from Morena, the Ecologist Green Party of Mexico (PVEM), and the Labor Party (PT), led by Senator Adán Augusto López (Morena), walked out.
 On 25 March, the motion failed in a 31–61 vote.

 International

-U.S. Republican congressman Riley Moore compared the situation to "something we had previously only associated with Nazi death camps like Auschwitz".
+United States Republican congressman Riley Moore compared the situation to "something we had previously only associated with Nazi death camps like Auschwitz".

-The Inter-American Commission on Human Rights issued a press release on 27 March 2025 in which it called on Mexico to step up its efforts to investigate the site, identify the victims and punish those responsible, describing the state's search efforts as "deficient".
+The Inter-American Commission on Human Rights issued a press release on 27 March 2025 calling on Mexico to strengthen its efforts to investigate the site, identify victims, and hold those responsible accountable.
+The commission described the state's search efforts as "deficient".